jorgeurban/self_scaled_algorithms_pinns/README.md

 together with the numerous scripts corresponding to the examples discussed in the previous work, with numerous comments, in order to facilitate their use and modification.

 # IMPORTANT
 This repository contains modified versions of two scripts from the ‘optimize’ package within the Scipy library [scipy.optimize](https://docs.scipy.org/doc/scipy/reference/optimize.html).
 Specifically, the scripts named ‘_optimize.py’ and ‘_minimize.py’ have been modified.
-The original codes can be found in [scipy](https://github.com/scipy/scipy/tree/main/scipy/optimize). this project is NOT officially maintained or endorsed by the original developers of SciPy.
+The original codes can be found in [scipy](https://github.com/scipy/scipy/tree/main/scipy/optimize).

+This project is NOT officially maintained or endorsed by the original developers of SciPy.
 The use of the name 'SciPy' or any related names should not be interpreted as endorsement, sponsorship, or support by the SciPy developers.

 # License
 This project uses the BSD 3-clause license.
 The `LICENSE` file included in this repository contains the license.